-You can enable Autonomous Data Guard when Autonomous Database is available (Lifecycle State shows Available).
+You can enable Autonomous Data Guard with a cross-region standby when Autonomous Database is available (Lifecycle State shows Available).

 Perform the following prerequisite steps as necessary:

 Open the Oracle Cloud Infrastructure Console by clicking the next to Oracle Cloud.